 the company does is influenced by those two guiding factors, mobile is

 no different.
-Facebook also came out with
+Facebook also came out with an iPad app this year,

 which is essentially a mobile Web-based application wrapped up neatly